JackFargo/DogSearch/README.md

 - Select favorite dogs from search results
 - Generate a match using the Fetch API
-- Display detailed match information including:
+- Display detailed match information
-  - Dog's name
-  - Breed
-  - Age
-  - Location
-  - Photo

 ### UI Features